BellerophonMobile/logberry/docs/motivations.md

    compiling out verbose log statements is not critical.
 That said, report parameters that are expensive to generate should still be able to be skipped entirely.

+Logberry certainly doesn't address all these points, and of course is imperfect in many ways, but these are the goals, design rationale, and ideas we're working to incorporate.